zalora/deployix/defnixos/activations/socket/README.md

 socket
 =======

 An on-demand activation for listening on a socket.
+The activation is ready when a connection arrives.

 Arguments
 ----------